Small for gestational age: Management

 For intrauterine growth restriction (during pregnancy), possible treatments include the early induction of labor, though this is only done if the condition has been diagnosed and seen as a risk to the health of the fetus.

 Terminology

-By definition, at least 10% of all newborns will be labeled SGA.
-Not all newborns that are SGA are pathologically growth restricted and, in fact, may be constitutionally small.
-However, the designation has prognostic importance because it predicts susceptibility to hypoglycemia, hypothermia, and polycythemia.

 If small for gestational age babies have been the subject of intrauterine growth restriction, formerly known as intrauterine growth retardation, the term "SGA associated with intrauterine growth restriction" is used.

 Intrauterine growth restriction refers to a condition in which a fetus is unable to achieve its genetically determined potential size.
 This functional definition seeks to identify a population of fetuses at risk for modifiable but otherwise poor outcomes.
 This definition intentionally excludes fetuses that are small for gestational age (SGA) but are not pathologically small.
 Infants born SGA with severe short stature (or severe SGA) are defined as having a length less than 2.5 standard deviation scores below the mean.